 The Financial Aid Applications

-After you submit an application for admission and financial aid, you will receive an email with instructions on how to log in to your F&M financial aid portal called MyAid.
-You can track the status of your financial aid documents and any additional requirements you must meet to process your aid.Access MyAid
+After submitting your admission and financial aid applications, the Office of Financial Aid will send you an email with instructions for accessing your F&M financial aid portal, MyAid.
+You will be responsible for tracking the status of your financial aid documents and other requirements you must meet to process your aid.Access MyAid

 It is the policy of Franklin & Marshall College to expect information and financial support from both biological/adoptive parents of students applying to F&M for financial aid.
 Parents who live in the same household, regardless of legal status, or who reside separately for employment purposes only, are not considered separated, and information for both parents must be reported on the CSS/PROFILE and the FAFSA.